robinrodricks/FluentFTP/README.md

 [![Version](https://img.shields.io/nuget/vpre/FluentFTP.svg)](https://www.nuget.org/packages/FluentFTP)

-FluentFTP is a fully managed FTP client that is designed to be easy to use and easy to extend.
-It supports file and directory listing, uploading and dowloading files and SSL/TLS connections.
-It can connect to Unix and Windows/IIS based FTP servers.
+FluentFTP is a fully managed FTP client that supports [all major server types](#file-listings).
+It provides file and directory listing, uploading and dowloading files, permissions, hashing and SSL/TLS connections.
 This project is entirely developed in managed C#.
 All credits go to [J.P.
 Trosclair](https://github.com/jptrosclair) for developing and maintaining the library till 2016.
 FluentFTP is released under the permissive MIT License, so it can be used in both proprietary and free/open source applications.

 ## Features